 “Minimize” vs. “Min” in Optimization Problems

-When writing an optimization problem, write “minimize” and “subject to” instead of “min” and “such that” or “s.t.”.
+When writing an optimization problem, use “minimize” or “maximize” instead of “min” or “max”, and “subject to” instead of “such that” or “s.t.”.

 Correct | Incorrect |